top of page

 For Community + Friendship

-This free, in-person event is like speed-dating, but for friendship: short, guided 1:1 conversations, mutual “matches,” and zero pressure.
-I promise it won't be awkward!!!!
+Making friends as an adult can be hard—especially in a city like STL where social circles can feel locked in since high school.
+This free*, in-person event is like speed-dating, but for friendship: short, guided 1:1 conversations, and zero pressure.
+I promise it won't be awkward!

 #FriendRequest: Come meet new people, practice your social skills, and maybe even leave with a few real connections.

-Interactive Intensive Learning Experiences
+Interactive One-off Experiences

 "This Actually Does Not Suck"